-The Corporation believes its success is dependent on the performance of its management team and key individuals, many of whom have specialized skills in exploration and the gold industry.
+The Corporation believes its success is dependent on the performance of its management team and key individuals, many of whom have specialized skills in exploration, development and production in the gold industry.
 Substantially all of the Corporation's current site individuals have been active at the Windfall Project for several years and are knowledgeable as to the geology, engineering, construction, environment, mining, metallurgy and infrastructure related to mining development.